How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Did you know you can use Google Alerts to help your SEO (Search Engine Optimization)?

 It can be a challenge to think of fresh topics or unique viewpoints to make your content stand out, but using Google Alerts, you can see what the content around your targeted keywords looks like and find unique angles to cover.
+It’s also a great tactic for making sure your content is up-to-date, giving it a boost over similar content.

 3. Monitor Your Rivals’ Marketing Strategies